Gangris/CardScanner/PriceChecker/README.md

 ## Methods

 ### startup()
 Method gets called when application starts up, and sets up the rest of the application based on the configuration provided within `configuration.json`.

+### startupCheckup()
+Method that just ensures that the `private.json` and `configuration.json` was loaded properly and configured properly.

+### testConnectDB()
+Method called on startup to test the connection to the configured MongoDB database.

+### main()
+Main application loop.
+It tests to see if the configurable time has elapsed for the enabled services so they can be run again.
+It waits till they complete the actions requested via Promises, then waits a configurable time before performing the tests again.

 ### getBearerToken()
-This method requests a new bearer token, and stores it locally within the MongoDB Sessions table.
-It also ensures that the bearer token matches
+Method to get a current session so the application has access to the TCGPlayer API.

+### testSession()
+Method to ensure the currently stored session in memory is still valid.

+### getLocalSession()
+Method to get the latest session from the MongoDB database, tests if it is valid, and returns the session if it is and null/undefined if it is not.

+### getRemoteSession()
+To be completed.

+### saveSession(session)
+To be completed.

+### pollNewCards()
+To be completed.

+### pollPriceUpdates()
+To be completed.

-### getCatalogCatagories()
+### processPriceUpdates()
-This method requests the TCGPlayer Catagories.
-This data is saved within the MongoDB TCGCatagories table.
+To be completed.